Board of Directors

 Nine Dechamps

 Nine’s passion for the arts began in theater.
-In her pre-children and pre-America life, she was Assistant to Artistic Director Peter Zadek at the Deutsches Schauspielhaus in Hamburg, Germany (“the hands-down best job anyone could ever have!”)
+In her pre-children and pre-America life, she was Assistant to Artistic Director Peter Zadek at the Deutsches Schauspielhaus in Hamburg, Germany (“the hands-down best job anyone could ever have!”).
 When she moved to the States, Nine was able to continue her love for theater with the Acts Factory Players.
-There she directed plays, designed and built sets and tried her hand at costume designing.
+There she directed plays, designed and built sets, and tried her hand at costume designing.
 She also served for two years on the Board of New Britain's Hole in the Wall Theater.
 Nine is very excited to become part of FVAC and hopes to help support and nurture this beautiful art community.

 Cynthia Mellon